 - In Space Quest IV, if you die by entering the hatchway of the patrol ship instead of the landing gear, you get this message, "The young shuttle pilot, his seat suddenly humidified by your surprise entry, fires his pulseray.
 The shot just misses you and then bounces off the reflective surfaces of the cabin… eventually managing to fatally perforate you.
 Just as you fade from the living organism club you think, in amazement, 'So that's what my spleen looks like!'"

-- The Marksman in Hellgate London can learn to bounce shots off the environment with 100% effectiveness, and ricochet between multiple targets.
+- The Marksman in Hellgate: London can learn to bounce shots off the environment with 100% effectiveness, and ricochet between multiple targets.

 - The aptly-named Ricochet Stone subweapon that appears in a few games of the Castlevania series.
+There's an enemy in Castlevania: Portrait of Ruin that uses a rifle that shoots ricocheting bullets.

 - Mario's Fireballs in the Super Smash Bros. series bounce off walls and floors.
+Before that, Mario's Superballs in Super Mario Land did the same.

 - In Devil May Cry 3, main character Dante in a cutscene hurls a pool table into the air, then shoots the white ball.
 This causes the white ball to rebound off every single other ball, which then hit and kill a Mook each.
+The special Gunslinger attacks for Spiral lets him ricochet the bullets on what seems to be thin air around a certain area.

 - In Xexyz, the 45B Ball weapon fires balls that bounce at 45-degree angles.